🌲 Front Range Plant FinderPlant finder

 Is Russian stonecrop good for the Colorado Front Range?

-Yes.
-Russian stonecrop is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+Yes, Russian stonecrop is a well-suited groundcover for Colorado's Front Range.

 How big does Russian stonecrop get?